flecsi/flecsi/doc/sphinx/src/tutorial.rst

 Requirements
 ++++++++++++

-The tutorial assumes that you have successfully installed FleCSI somewhere on your system.
-Instructions for different install methods are available here: :ref:`build`.
+The tutorial assumes that you have successfully :doc:`installed FleCSI<build>` somewhere on your system.

 Once you have built and installed FleCSI, add the path to your installation to your *CMAKE_PREFIX_PATH*: